 Pumpkins are synonymous with the fall season and Halloween.
 While your child is excited to go trick or treating, there are also other fun ways to keep them busy and entertained.
-Pumpkin activities can range from simple painting to elaborate cutting and decorating them using accessories.
+Pumpkin activities can range from simple playing and painting to elaborate cutting and decorating them using accessories.

 15 Pumpkin Activities For Toddlers